Malcolm Vardy - Noise and Vibration Consulting Engineer

 Noise and Vibration Refinement Engineer, Rolls-Royce & Bentley Motor Cars

-Despite my lack of experience at the time, Bentley were kind enough to make me responsible for the NVH performance of a major model year update.
+Despite my lack of experience at the time, Bentley were kind enough to make me responsible for the NVH performance of putting the old school V8 back into the Arnarge.
 At the concept stage, in parallel with development of the strategy, timing and budget, I was able to demonstrate the cost, weight and NVH benefits of a fundamental change in differential mounting strategy.
-This new strategy was included in the project specification.
+This new strategy was included in the project specification and worked well.

 I instigated and managed a series of CAE bodyshell and suspension models to lead the design process.
 These models were successfully used to reduce body noise sensitivity, de-couple vehicle modes and to develop the engine mounting strategy.
 I appointed an external supplier to carry out the development programme under my guidance.
 This included the use of sound quality techniques to address specific powertrain and road noise concerns.